adaptingadapting/Holberton-SpeedrunAllChecksPercent/903pointers_arrays_strings/README.md

 task 5 took me the longest, it was a silly little problem and i made it big sadly, but not that big, i managed in thirty minutes probably

 task 6 took me only arounnd 4 minutes in comparision, so thats good

+task 7 this one is another simple one really, not much to say